 It is not uncommon for boards to ask the first person who requests a charging station to gather information on the subject.
 In this situation, the board generally expects to receive information that will allow them to make an informed decision for the entire complex, and not only for the first applicant.

-In order to provide them with the tools necessary to set up a charging strategy in the complex, start by identifying the appropriate charging solution by answering these few questions.
+In order to provide them with the tools necessary to set up an EV Readiness Plan in the complex, start by identifying the appropriate charging solution by answering these few questions.
 Then share with your board the webpage that explains in detail the solution, along with our page dedicated to Managing Boards that explains, step by step, how to prepare a building for the installation of charging stations for electric vehicles.

 In complexes where there are outdoor parking spaces, it sometimes happens that pavement is between the parking space and the electrical room.
 In such a context, excavation may be necessary.
 Ask your board if they would be interested in doing excavation work for all of the parking spaces that are in the same situation as yours.
 The costs related to the excavation could thus be divided among several units.